nanjingboy/nvmw/README.md

 Commands:

-  install <version>      build and install the given version of Node uninstall <version>    uninstall the given version of Node use <version>          use the specified Node in current shell deactivate             undo effects of nvmw on current shell ls                     list the installed all Nodes ls-remote              list remote versions available for install cleanup                remove stale local caches
+  install <version>      install the given version of Node uninstall <version>    uninstall the given version of Node use <version>          use the given version of Node in current shell deactivate             undo effects of nvmw ls                     list the installed all Nodes ls-remote              list remote versions available for install cleanup                remove stale local caches